Infisical/ansible-collection/README.md

 #### OIDC Auth
 To use OIDC Auth, you'll need to provide the ID of your machine identity, and the OIDC JWT to be used for authentication.

+Please note that in order to use OIDC Auth, you must have `1.0.10` or newer of the `infisicalsdk` package installed.

 ```yaml
 lookup('infisical.vault.read_secrets', auth_method="oidc-auth" identity_id='<identity-id>', jwt='<oidc-jwt>' ...rest)
 ```